vanleefxp/tesselate_typ/README.md

 ![Matrix Layout](assets/excalidraw/matrix-layout.excalidraw.svg)

 Matrix layout lays out images in grids.
-This format is often seen in social media posts and CAPTCHAs
+This format is often seen in social media posts and CAPTCHAs.
+In matrix layout you can specify the number of rows and columns.
+By default all rows and columns have the same width and height, and the images have aspect ratio of 1.
+Currently, row and column widths must be specified in `fr`.
+The absolute length for `1fr` is equal in horizontal and vertical direction, and the matrix layout by default fills up the horizontal space available